Coronavirus In West Virginia: Gov. Justice holds a 2 PM news conference on COVID-19 coronavirus update

 Charleston, W.Va (WTRF)- Gov. Jim Justice will hold a news conference Monday at 2 PM to provide the latest updates on the coronavirus in West Virginia.

+Yesterday during his daily press briefing, Governor Justice ordered closes state parks to close their campgrounds and made an executive order that mandated travelers from high-risk areas to quarantine.

-The West Virginia Department of Health and Human Resources confirmed the first death related to the coronavirus on Sunday.
+Department of Health and Human Resources confirmed 21 new COVID-19 cases in West Virginia on Monday.

-As of 7:15 p.m.
-Sunday, March 29, there have been 124 positive coronavirus cases in the Mountain State.
-2,984 state residents have tested negative for the virus.
+That brings the total to 145 positive cases in the Mountain State, as of March 30.
+However, 3,682 state residents have tested negative for the virus.

 The following counties in West Virginia have positive cases: